Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Introduction

 The paper is organized as follows.
 In Section $2$, some necessary notation and definitions are collected.
 In Section $3$, the definition of the hyperfocal abelian Frobenius block is introduced after we show that the quotient group $N_G(D_\delta)/DC_G(D)$ is $p$-nilpotent.
-Then the local structures of this block associated with nontrivial subgroups of the hyperfocal subgroup are determined.
-Also, some basic properties of the embedded algebra $\mathbb{A}_\delta$ are proved in this section.
-Section $4$ is devoted to determining the structures of the embedded algebra $\mathbb{A}_\delta$, including its structure as an $\U(D\times D)$-module and the algebraic structure of its Brauer quotient at every nontrivial subgroup of the hyperfocal subgroup, which are essential to the construction of a stable equivalence of Morita type done in Section $5$.
-Besides this construction, in Section $5$, we also investigate an equivariant property of the bimodule inducing this stable equivalence, which is necessary when we want to obtain the information about the source algebra.
-In Section $6$, the structures of the hyperfocal algebras of blocks with Klein four hyperfocal subgroups and cyclic hyperfocal subgroups are determined as applications of the main result obtained in Section $5$.
-Some information about characters of these two blocks is also obtained in Section $6$.
+Then the local structures of such block associated with nontrivial subgroups of the hyperfocal subgroup are determined.
+Also, some basic properties of the embedded algebra $\mathbb{A}_\delta$ are established in this section.
+Section $4$ is devoted to detailed study of the structures of the embedded algebra $\mathbb{A}_\delta$, including its $\U(D\times D)$-module structure and the algebra structure of its Brauer quotient at every nontrivial subgroup of the hyperfocal subgroup $D$.
+These results are crucial for the construction of a stable equivalence of Morita type in Section $5$.
+In addition to this construction, we also investigate in Section $5$ an equivariant property of the bimodule inducing this stable equivalence, which is necessary to describe the structure of the source algebra.
+Finally, in Section $6$, we apply the main result of Section 5 to blocks with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup, determining the structures of their hyperfocal subalgebras and obtaining some character-theoretic information of their source algebras.

 2cm